keybug18/keybug18/README.md

 - 👋 Hi, I’m @keybug18
-- 👀 I’m interested in web developement , data science .
+- 👀 I’m interested in web developement , data science.
 - 🌱 I’m currently learning backend .
 - 💞️ I’m looking to collaborate on different projects related to data science and web development more precisely on web development .
 - 📫 How to reach me ...